Hadirezaie/software-architecture/MVC.md

 - **View**: `StudentView`
 - **Controller**: `StudentController`

-Let me know if you'd like a UML diagram version using Mermaid syntax or PlantUML!

 1. Model (Student class)

 The Model holds the student's data (name and roll number) and offers methods to retrieve and update this information.